 Motor: Rotary │ RPM: Undisclosed │ SPM: 6000 │ Guard combs: 4 │ Advertised run time: 2 hours

-As a bonus, the slim, curved profile makes for great ergonomics whether you’re cutting somebody else’s hair or finding the least awkward grip to cut your own.
+As a bonus, the slim, curved profile makes for great ergonomics, whether cutting somebody else’s hair or finding the least awkward grip to cut your own.

 It’s also a good alternative to shaving every day because it cuts hair very close to the skin, and can be zero gapped for an even closer cut.
 The four added blade guards can help with trimming your beard and touching up your sides before they get a little too out of control.